inkVerb/VIP/401-shell/Lesson-02.md

 This is where most system-specific settings are stored, for example Apache, PHP, MySQL and others will have there core, most fundamental settings here.
 As an admin, you will need to adjust settings in this directory often.

-Originally, this was the directory with all the stuff that didn't seem to belong anywhere else and was, accordingly called the *"et cetera" (etc.)* directory.
+Originally, this was the directory with all the stuff that didn't seem to belong anywhere else and was, accordingly called the *"etc" (etc)* directory.
 It should probably still be  called that.

 This has been "[backronymed](https://unix.stackexchange.com/a/56159/315069)" as *"Editable Text Configuration"* (which makes a lot of sense) and also *"Extended Tool Chest"* (which doesn't make sense, but it's more fun).